foliovision/foliopress-wysiwyg/readme.txt

 = 2.6.12

-* Fix for Wordpress 4.0 - tinyMCE toolbar appearing above FCKeditor toolbar
+* Fix for Wordpress 4.0 - WP core Media Upload not working.

 = 2.6.11